CSaP

 Prerequisites

-- understanding of computer architecture and operating system principles
+- an understanding of computer architecture and operating system principles

-- understanding of computer network protocols (preferably TCP/IP)
+- an understanding of computer network protocols (preferably TCP/IP)

-Each student should have access to a Linux system (a VM is ok), including the compiler, development tools (make, debugger, etc.) and man pages.
+Each student should have access to a Linux system (a VM is ok).

 To install Ubuntu using a VM see this link (virtualbox) or this link (UTM.
 Recommended for MACs).